 Third: If people are jealous of you, you’ve probably broken Rule the First — and talked about it.
 So: don’t do that.

 Readers, what are your best tips for dealing with this situation?
-How do you handle it when you and friends compete for jobs?
+How do you handle it when friends compete for jobs?